vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 All DONE!
 [ 1, 2, 3 ]
 ```
-You can see that the result is an array of the results returned be each individual promise.
+You can see that the result is an array of the results returned by each individual promise.

 What's important to note is that even though promises resolve in order `2,1,3` (because of the different timeouts set), the result array is in the same order as what you put in `Promise.all()`, that is `1,2,3`.
-Otherwise it would be hard to tell which result belongs to which promise.
+Otherwise, it would be hard to tell which result belongs to which promise.

 ### Parallel - any
-The last scenario is when you want to call multiple similar promises but you are interested just in whatever comes first.
+The last scenario is when you want to call multiple similar promises, but you are interested just in whatever comes first.

 The synta is similar to `Promise.any()`, but you use `Promsie.race()` instead.